24 Common Habits Every Student Should Break Before Leaving School

 13. Walking around with earphones/headphones:

 Maybe you are an introvert.
 Maybe you are having a bad day.
 Maybe you just love music.
 Regardless of the reason, you could be put in someone’s life today (even a stranger) who you might help.
-Maybe it is merely a greeting which can turn someone’s day around.
+Maybe it is merely a greeting that can turn someone’s day around.
 Maybe you can talk about God with someone!
 But, with those things in your ears, you won’t be able to find out.

 14. Dodging to speak in public: